sunspot/sunspot/README.md

 end
 ```

-Please note that when you have stored fields declared, they all going to be retrieved from Solr every time,
+Please note that when you have stored fields declared, they are all going to be retrieved from Solr every time,
-even if you dont really need them.
+even if you don't really need them.
 You can reduce returned stored dataset by using field lists,
 or you can skip all of them entirely:

 ```ruby